apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### check_java_version

-Default：false
+Default：true

-If set to true, Doris will check whether the compiled and running Java versions are compatible
+Doris will check whether the compiled and run Java versions are compatible, if not, it will throw a Java version mismatch exception message and terminate the startup

 ### max_running_rollup_job_num_per_table